Chocolate Coconut Nut-Free Energy Balls (no bake!)

 I love the way the coconut looks but I’ll be honest, it was a bit of a beast to get it to stick to the energy balls.
 Shredded coconut would probably work a bit better if you want to go that route.

-I store these in the fridge.
-It keeps the flaxseed meal from becoming rancid and I like the way they taste when they’re cold.
-Gosh, I’m not sure my fridge is ever going to be without these nut-free energy balls!
+Fridge: Store these in fridge from keeping the flaxseed meal from becoming rancid and I like the way they taste when they’re cold.

 - Chocolate energy balls (with mocha option)